terran6/nft-on-terra/README.md

 </div>
 <br/>

 Next, click on `Add tokens >` and you will be presented with a pop-up box with a search bar.
 In this search bar, we will be pasting in our contract address.
-This can be found in this repository in the `refs.terrain.json` file next to the **"default"** key.
+This can be found in this repository in the `refs.terrain.json` file next to the **default** key.

 ```
 {